 #1.
 Tank Water Heaters

-Tank water heaters are the traditional water heaters that you likely recognize by sight.
+The traditional water heaters that you are most likely familiar with are tank water heaters.
 You may even have a tank water system in your home.

-These water heaters work by heating a large batch of water and then storing it in a tank and are either powered by natural gas or electricity.
+These water heaters are either powered by natural gas or electricity and function by heating a large batch of water before storing it in a tank.

 #2.
 Tankless Water Heaters

-Tankless water heaters are perfect for homeowners whose chief concern is efficiency.
+Tankless water heaters are ideal for those that value efficiency above all else.
 Although tank water heaters are reliable, their standby heat loss can be a big efficiency issue.